Smoke alarm requirements, placement and

 Smoke alarms

-- may also be connected directly to the mains electricity, in which case batteries are used as a back-up power source to ensure proper function.
+- are either battery-operated or connected to the mains electricity, in which case batteries are used as a back-up power source to ensure proper function.

-Smoke alarms are mandatory in all residences.
-The smoke alarm must be installed in such a way that it reacts to the smoke caused by the fire as early as possible.
+Smoke alarms are compulsory in all homes, buildings in which people sleep and care institutions The smoke alarm must be installed in such a way that it reacts to the smoke caused by a fire as early as possible.
 There must be at least one smoke alarm for each 60 m2 of each floor of a residence.
-Legislation: Decree of the Ministry of the Interior on the placement and maintenance of fire detectors 239/2009, 3 §, also available in the edilex.fi service by Tukes
+Legislation: Decree of the Ministry of the Interior on the Placement and Maintenance of Fire Detectors 239/2009, Section 3

 Remember these when placing a smoke alarm: